nats-io/nats-general/architecture/DESIGN.md

 This means NATS has no requirement for physical storage, requires little configuration, and can perform extremely well.

 Naturally, there are a number of features these design goals preclude.
-So what notable features are NOT supported in core NATS?
+What notable features are *NOT* supported in core NATS?

 - Message delivery guarantees (any persistence of data beyond runtime)
 - Transactions